 Film & Performance Studies

-Techniques and Clinical Applications for Music Therapy Clinicians, Educators and Students
+Methods, Techniques and Applications for Clinicians, Researchers, Educators and Students

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now